Viper007Bond/vipers-video-quicktags-migrator/readme.txt

 Note: This plugin does not add any buttons to the editor like VVQ did as you no longer should need them.
 Just paste the video URL on its own line, [as documented in the Codex](http://codex.wordpress.org/Embeds).

+*Bug reports (but not support requests) and pull requests are welcomed [via GitHub](https://github.com/Viper007Bond/vipers-video-quicktags-migrator).*

 == Installation ==

 1. Visit your WordPress admin area and navigate to Plugins → Add New.